Q. and A. with Dr. Kiskila- This Month’s Topic: Nail Fungus

 Question- Are there any natural ways to treat nail fungus?

-Answer- Apple cider vinegar mixed with Epsom salt and warm water then soaking nails for 30 minutes twice a day may kill nail fungus.
+Answer- Combine apple cider vinegar mixed with Epsom salt and warm water then soak nails for 30 minutes twice a day may kill nail fungus.
 Application of tea tree oil may help cure nail fungus.

 Question- How do I prevent nail fungus?